 Before he leaves, he finishes cleaning the feet-high dishes pile left by the college students, then heads back to his hotel.

+Well, it was reported by The Telegraph, and there were also over a dozen eyewitnesses.
+The 2018 documentary The Bill Murray Stories: Life Lessons Learned from a Mythical Man explores this story further.
 New Rule: if you meet Bill Murray somewhere and he seems relaxed and in a good mood, and it's late enough, invite him to a party.

 Bill Murray Thinks Autographs Are Boring, Films Slowmo Walk